esoule/centos-livecd-scripts/README.md

 Synopsis
 --------

-1. Populate a local mirror and point centos.mirror.localdomain to your server's address in /etc/hosts; or change the mirror URL inside the kickstart file you want to use (see Mirrors below)
+1. Populate a local mirror and point centos.mirror.local to your server's address in /etc/hosts; or change the mirror URL inside the kickstart file you want to use (see Mirrors below)